Compare Extended-Stay Hotels Total Value: Parking, Laundry, Breakfast & Snacks (2026)

 Composite vs. Wood Deck Cost in 2026: Which Saves More Long-Term?

 Composite vs. Wood Deck: Cost, Maintenance & Value Compared (2026) Composite decking costs $30-$60 per square foot installed in 2026, roughly double the $15-$25/sq ft price of pressure-treated wood -- but composite's near-zero maintenance means it costs less over 20 years.
 For a standard 320 sq ft deck, pressure-treated wood totals about $16,000 over 20 years (including stain, seal, and board replacements), while composite holds at roughly $14,400.
 The crossover point where composite becomes cheaper is somewhere around year 12-14 for most projects.
-I have been framing and finishing decks across the mid-Atlantic for over fifteen years, and the composite-vs-wood conversation comes up on every single project.
-Last spring I built two nearly identical 16x20 decks three miles apart in northern Virginia -- one in Trex Transcend, one in pressure-treated southern pine.
+The composite-vs-wood conversation comes up on nearly every decking project.
+Consider two nearly identical 16x20 decks built three miles apart in northern Virginia -- one in Trex Transcend, one in pressure-treated southern pine.
 The PT deck cost $6,400 installed.
 The composite came to $13,800.
-On paper, the wood deck looks like...
+On paper, the wood deck looks like a slam dunk.
+But eight months later, the PT deck's homeowner was already on his knees...

 DIY vs Contractor: Home Renovation Costs in 2026 (Real Comparison)

 DIY vs Contractor: Home Renovation Costs in 2026 DIY renovation saves 40-60% on projects where labor is the dominant cost, but one in four DIY projects requires professional correction that adds 15-30% to the original budget.
 Labor accounts for 50-60% of total renovation cost nationally, which means a $48,000 kitchen remodel includes $24,000-$29,000 in labor alone.
 Cut that labor out and you keep a serious chunk of money.
 But cut it out on the wrong project and you pay twice -- once for your attempt, once for the contractor who fixes it.
-I have been in residential construction for over fifteen years, and I cannot count the number of times I have walked into a bathroom where a homeowner ripped out the tile, hit a supply line, and then called me in a panic with water running through the subfloor.
-That call cost him $4,200 -- the plumber, the water...
+A familiar scenario in residential construction: a homeowner rips out bathroom tile, hits a supply line, and ends up calling in a professional in a panic with water running through the subfloor.
+That call often runs $4,200 -- the plumber, the water damage remediation, the new subfloor, and the labor to finish what was started.
+The original contractor...

 DIY vs. Professional Painting Cost in 2026 (Full Comparison)